haydenbeamish/laserbeamnode/replit.md

 - cors - CORS middleware
 - node-fetch - HTTP requests
 - read-excel-file - Excel file parsing
-- @microsoft/microsoft-graph-client - OneDrive API client

 ## Running the Project
 The server runs on port 5000 and binds to 0.0.0.0 for external access.

 Start command: `npm start`

-## OneDrive Sync
-The Excel file is automatically synced from OneDrive.
-To manually sync:
-- Run: `npm run sync`

-The sync script searches for `LaserBeamExcel.xlsx` in your connected OneDrive and downloads it to the project directory.

 ## Recent Changes
 - Configured for Replit environment (port 5000, host 0.0.0.0)
 - Added npm scripts for starting the server
 - Added .gitignore for Node.js projects
-- Added OneDrive sync integration for automatic Excel file updates
-- Fixed percentage display for holdings, funds, and performance endpoints
-- Added disclaimer and dateUpdated to performance endpoint